NASA-AMMOS/MMGIS/docs/pages/APIs/JavaScript/JavaScript_API.md

 ### getLayers

 This function returns all the configuration set Leaflet Map layers.
-If a layer has not yet been loaded, it's value with be false.
+If a layer has not yet been loaded, its value with be false.

 The following is an example of how to call the `getLayers` function: